The Murderbot Diaries: All Systems Red (2017)

 A scientific expedition on an alien planet goes awry when one of its members is attacked by a giant native creature.
 She is saved by the expedition's SecUnit (Security Unit), a security construct with a mixture of robot and human features.
-The SecUnit has secretly hacked the governor module that allows it to be controlled by humans and has named itself Murderbot, as it is heavily armed and designed for combat.
+The SecUnit has secretly hacked the governor module allowing it to be controlled by humans and has named itself Murderbot, as it is heavily armed and designed for combat.
 However, it prefers to spend its time watching space operas and is uncomfortable interacting with humans.
 The SecUnit has a vested interest in keeping its human clients safe and alive, since it wants to avoid discovery of its autonomy and has an especially grisly expedition on its record.
-Murderbot soon discovers that information regarding hazardous fauna has been deleted from their survey packet of the planet.
-Further investigation reveals that some sections of their maps are missing as well.
+Murderbot soon discovers information regarding hazardous fauna has been deleted from their survey packet of the planet.
+Further investigation reveals some sections on their maps are missing as well.
 Meanwhile, the PreservationAux survey team, led by Dr. Mensah, navigate their mixed feelings about the part machine, part human nature of their SecUnit.
-As members of an egalitarian, independent planet outside of the Corporation Rim, the survey team struggles with the system of indentured servitude (and in many cases de facto slavery) that the rim operates under.
+As members of an egalitarian, independent planet outside of the Corporation Rim, the survey team struggles with the system of indentured servitude (and in many cases de facto slavery) the rim operates under.

-When they lose contact with the other known expedition, the DeltFall Group, Mensah leads a team to the opposite side of the planet to investigate.
-At the DeltFall habitat, Murderbot discovers that everyone there has been brutally murdered, and one of their three SecUnits has been destroyed.
+When they lose contact with the only other known expedition on the planet, the DeltFall Group, Mensah leads a team to the opposite side of the planet to investigate.
+At the DeltFall habitat, Murderbot discovers everyone there has been brutally murdered, and one of their three SecUnits has been destroyed.
 Murderbot disables the remaining two as they attack it but is surprised when two additional SecUnits appear.
 Murderbot destroys one, and Mensah takes the other.